IC 2021

 Deanna Erwin, MS, CGC

-Deanna Erwin MS, CGC, is a licensed, board-certified genetic counselor specializing in cancer genetics.
-She has a Master’s degree in Genetic Counseling from the University of Michigan and a Bachelor’s degree in Biology and Psychology from the University of Massachusetts, Amherst.
+She has a M.S. in Genetic Counseling from the University of Michigan and a B.S. in Biology and Psychology from the University of Massachusetts Amherst.

 $i++ ?>